 Purchase of City-Owned Property

-Requests to purchase parcels or portions of City-owned property are first reviewed by all relevant City departments to determine whether the property is planned for future uses by the City.
+All relevant City departments first review requests to purchase parcels or portions of City-owned property to determine whether the property is planned for future uses by the City.
 If the City verifies that the property can be sold, the request is forwarded to the City Council for conceptual approval of the sale.
 If the sale is approved in concept, the applicant must provide a current survey of the property along with an appraisal prepared by an MAI-certified appraiser.
-Upon receipt of these items, the purchase request is forwarded to the City Council for final approval.
-Purchases are often subject to reservations for existing utilities or easements
+The purchase request is forwarded to the City Council for final approval.
+Upon receipt of these items, Purchases are often subject to reservations for existing utilities or easements.

 Lease of City-Owned Property